SeanNaren/deepspeech.pytorch/README.md

 ## Dataset

 Currently supports AN4, TEDLIUM, Voxforge and LibriSpeech.
+Scripts will setup the dataset and create manifest files used in dataloading.

 ### AN4